 BOARD OF DIRECTORS:

-Ellen Bello, Kae Kotarski, Rose Fernandez, Andy Anderson, Leon Thompson (Yaqui), Kim Acosta (Ojibwa), John Frazier (Ogalala Lakota), Butch & Billie Artichoker (Lakota), Michael Kickingbear (Mashantucket Pequot).
+Ellen Bello, Andy Anderson, Kim Acosta (Ojibwa), Butch & Billie Artichoker (Lakota),

 The Native American Music Association is the world’s leading resource for Native American music.
 USA Today has urged the national public to “take us seriously” and the New York Times has credited it's founder, Ellen Bello's life's devotion "to bringing indigenous music to the world's consciousness”.

-The Native American Music Association (N.A.M.A.) was established in 1998 as a 501(c)(3) surrounding the national debut of the Native American Music Awards in order to celebrate the rich musical heritage of first nation's people while educating the general public.
+The Native American Music Association (N.A.M.A.) was established in 1998 as a 501(c)(3) surrounding the national debut of the Native American Music Awards in order to celebrate the rich musical heritage of first nation's people while educating the general public on the emergency needs of tribal communities.

 Our organization remains committed to preserving and promoting Native American culture through both traditional and contemporary music initiatives.
-Our organization also responds to Call to Actions from various Native communities including; emergency heat efforts for low income families, annual toy drives for impoverished children, musical instruments for those who have served our country, and national suicide prevention awareness campaigns.
+Our organization also responds to Call to Actions from various Native communities including; MMIW, Youth Suicide Prevention, Water Is Life, Emergency heat efforts for low income families, Annual toy drives for impoverished children, Musical instruments for Veterans with PTSC, Wolf Preservation and music programs to help heal sick children.

 OUR PROGRAMS: